seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Fellow, come from the throng; look upon Caesar.

 **CAESAR**
-What say’st thou to me now? speak once again.
+What say'st thou to me now? speak once again.

 **Soothsayer**
 Beware the ides of March.